Universal Life Insurance “Cost of Insurance” Lawsuit Investigation

 Hundreds of Thousands of Life Insurance Policyholders Affected

 According to a recent article by the Wall Street Journal, several insurers have recently notified tens of thousands of policyholders that they intend to raise the cost of insurance.
 According to the report, people who purchased universal life insurance as long ago as the 1980s now face higher charges that can add up to thousands of dollars more each year.

 According to the Baltimore Sun article, the Consumer Federation of America said that Transamerica, AXA Equitable, and Voya Financial (formerly ING) had all recently increased rates.
 The Wall Street Journal reported that about 26,000 Transamerica customers were told in 2015 that certain charges would be increasing.
 An article by InvestmentNews describes how this may be “just the tip of the iceberg.”

-According to ITM TwentyFirst, a company that services life insurance policies nationwide, the cost of insurances vary widely.
+ITM TwentyFirst, a company that services life insurance policies nationwide, reports that the cost of insurance varies widely.
 Transamerica cost of insurance increased up to 40 percent, while AXA increased up to 70 percent.

 Our insurance fraud attorneys agree that the current reported problems are just the tip of the iceberg.
 We believe that virtually all owners of universal life policies issued by certain companies will be affected.

 Consumer Federation of America Asks for State Insurance Commissioner Investigation

 The Consumer Federation of America recently sent a letter to the insurance commissioners in each state asking them to investigate these practices.